tFAQs-Frequently asked Questions Women Travelers have about Uganda

 Ugandan Women will dress up from mild to wild, often on what would be considered the daring side.

 In Kampala, quite a few women will be Mosquito Girls – Prostitutes.
-Becoming such was not their goal in life but became a matter of survival, in some cases having money to raise children and support grandparents or mothers.
+Becoming such was not their goal in life but became a matter of survival, in some cases having Money to raise children and support grandparents or mothers.

-How do defuse Flirtation Attempts?
+How do you defuse Flirtation Attempts?

 As a woman, you may encounter an occasional attempt by a male at flirting, but that can happen anywhere in the world, and it does happen here.
 A smile and a “no thanks” will usually resolve the situation in a friendly manner.